England

 Music scene

-London has a strong and diverse music scene that goes beyond classic concert formats.
+UK has a strong and diverse music scene that goes beyond classic concert formats.
 Alongside big events, the city also offers specialised fairs, workshops and meetups that are interesting both for listeners and active musicians.

 • Music nights and events for every taste.